GETTING TO MACKINAC ISLAND

 Where do you catch the ferry to Mackinac Island?

-- Visitors taking a commercial flight into Michigan have several options for making their way to Mackinac Island.
-Both Pellston Regional Airport (PLN) south of Mackinaw City and Chippewa County International Airport (CIU) north of St. Ignace offer shuttle service to the Mackinac Island ferry docks.
+Visitors taking a commercial flight into Michigan have several options for making their way to Mackinac Island.
+Both Pellston Regional Airport (PLN) south of Mackinaw City and Chippewa County International Airport (CIU) north of St. Ignace offer shuttle services to the Mackinac Island ferry docks.
+Mackinaw Shuttle and Northern Transport & Shuttle both offer shuttle services.
 Renting a car for transportation to the ferry docks also is an option.
 And charter flights into Mackinac Island Airport may be available from other airports around Michigan.

 - You can even visit Mackinac Island on a cruise!
 Mackinac Island is a popular port of call for a growing number of Great Lakes cruise lines.
 Mackinac Island’s location is perfect for cruise ships navigating the world’s largest system of freshwater lakes, and cruisegoers love Mackinac Island’s Victorian charm.
 Cruise ships typically dock at Mackinac Island in the morning, enabling passengers to enjoy a full day of exploration.